What Chemicals Make up Crackle Glaze?

 Sodium Silicate

-Another very important chemical is sodium silicate, and this is actually another great way to create crazing on a piece for a variety of reasons, and they are as follows:
+Another very important chemical is sodium silicate, and this is another great way to create crazing on a piece for a variety of reasons, and they are as follows:

 • They dry quick